Gade and Original Marlowes Zone

 Hemel Hempstead Library and Hertfordshire Register Service have also moved into the Forum, which is located on the corner of Combe Street and Marlowes.

-The four-floor building houses key borough council services including housing, planning, environmental health and benefits.
-Voluntary sector partners will start to move in at the end of January 2017, ready for opening the following month.
+The four-floor building houses key borough council services including housing, planning, environmental health and benefits, plus voluntary sector partners.

 For more information, like us on Facebook and follow us on Twitter.